mdaneman/PreventMINTEMP/README.md

 ## Configuration

-This plugin has 4 adjustable options:
+This plugin has 4 adjustable parameters:

 - **Heating Threshold** 	- this is temperature below which re-heating will be triggered.
 - **Reheat Target** 	- target temperature to which the tools will be re-heated.
 - **Monitor Period** 	- frequency of temperature monitoring in seconds.
 - **Don't Trigger Below** - temperature below which re-heating will not be triggered.
-This should be lower than the "Heating Threshold" and would generally be the temperature at which your printer tiggers the MINTEMP alarm
+This should be lower than the **Heating Threshold** and would generally be the temperature at which your printer tiggers the MINTEMP alarm.